ViktorBarzin/Website/content/blog/21-home-lab-v3-the-foundation.md

 3. Fresh `kubeadm token create --print-join-command`
 4. Create VM from cloud-init template → auto-joins cluster

-The entire process is in `stacks/infra/main.tf`.
+The entire process is in [`stacks/infra/main.tf`](https://github.com/ViktorBarzin/infra/tree/master/stacks/infra/main.tf).
 Cloud-init handles OS setup, package installation, and cluster join on first boot.
 Tokens expire after 24h, so you generate them right before provisioning.

 # Network

 ## Why Three VLANs?

 Flat networks are simple but dangerous — a compromised IoT device shouldn't be able to reach your NFS server.
 VLANs provide isolation without additional hardware.

+The WAN path has a double-NAT: pfSense's WAN interface sits on the `192.168.1.0/24` home LAN at `.2`, behind a TP-Link router (`.1`) which is itself behind the ISP router (public IP `176.12.22.76`).
+Cloudflare Tunnel bypasses this entirely — traffic goes straight from Cloudflare's edge into a `cloudflared` pod in the cluster.

 {{< svg src="21-home-lab-v3-network.svg" alt="Network topology" >}}